Zereges/pmake/README.md

     pmake will parse the Makefile from top to the bottom and will save macros when it encounters them.
 One macro can be defined as content of another, but no recurrence will be applied.
 Undefined macro contains empty string.

     pmake supports usage of special predefined macros.
 Here is list of them
-    $@      Name of the target
+    $@      Name of the first target
     $?
 List of dependencies more recent than the target.
     $^      List of all dependencies without duplicities.
     $+      List of all dependencies in same order as they were specified.